kiloamp/greg/README.md

+#
-# greg
+greg
 a HTML calendar running on a discord bot

-! work in progress, sorry if it's crap.
+!work in progress, sorry if it's crap.

+welcome Harry to the thing